 In fact, they’re one of the most powerful search rankings factors.
-So powerful that, if all other rankings factors are equal, a website with more citations will most likely rank higher than one with fewer citations (according to SEO thought leader Moz).
+So powerful that, if all other rankings factors are equal, a website with more citations will most likely rank higher than one with fewer citations.

 So What is a Citation?

 Put simply, a website citation is a mention of your business’s name, address, and phone number (called “NAP” as an acronym).
 Your citation does not have to be linked to your website for Google to find it.
 It can appear on any web page as plain text.

 They establish the reputation/authority of a particular website (just like links).

 In less competitive niches (like electrical contracting), they act as a source of information for businesses that have no website.

 They show your business is part of a known community.
 For example, if you’re mentioned in a local newspaper or the chamber of Commerce’s website, you are clearly a reputable entity in your locality.